Benchmark

 1. Exposure of Personally Identifiable Information

-AI chatbots may access information such as grades, schedules, or financial aid records.
-If responses are generated without strict access controls, the system could disclose protected student data.
-For example:
+AI chatbots may access information such as grades, schedules, or financial aid records, all of which require enterprise security safeguards.
+If responses are generated without strict access controls or verifying AI responses, the system could disclose protected student data.

 • A chatbot revealing a student’s academic record